Paterson's Licensing Acts 2021 including CD-ROM

 The year 2020 opened as a period of relative inactivity on the licensing scene, with few significant judicial decisions or legislative measures for Paterson’s editors to report in their half-yearly update.
 This initially caused a minor concern.
 The Coronavirus pandemic changed all that at a stroke, transforming the licensing landscape more radically than any other event since the first (very modest, pocket-sized) edition of Paterson’s hit the press in 1872 (the same year that Queen Victoria opened the Albert Memorial in memory of her prince, and Wanderers F.C. defeated Royal Engineers A.F.C.
 1–0 at The Oval in the first ever final of the FA Cup, the world's oldest football competition).

-The next edition of Paterson’s Licensing Acts will publish in November of this year.
-The book will provide:
+The next edition of Paterson’s Licensing Acts includes:

 - detailed analysis of the recent COVID-19 legislation and its effects particularly remote hearings and licence reviews